Focus on What Really Matters in Low-Altitude Governance: A Management-Centric Multi-Modal Benchmark with Implicitly Coordinated Vision-Language Reasoning Framework: Framework: GovLA-Reasoner

-Figures \ref{net} illustrates the detail differences between the existing loosely coupled reasoning pipeline and our proposed GovLA-Reasoner.
+Figure \ref{net} illustrates the detail differences between the existing loosely coupled reasoning pipeline and our proposed GovLA-Reasoner.
 In existing paradigms, the detection model is first optimized for specific scenarios to ensure the precise target grounding.
-Then, the detection outputs are combined with the original images to construct fine-grained, structured prompts, which are subsequently fed into VLM to produce detailed descriptions.
+Then, the detection outputs are combined with the original images to construct fine-grained, structured prompts, which are subsequently fed into VLMs to produce detailed descriptions.
 Although effective, this explicit pipeline inevitably leads to information loss and error accumulation.
-To address this limitation, our GovLA-Reasoner introduces a dedicated feature adapter, which can achieve the more coherent end-to-end vision-language coordination.
+To address this limitation, our GovLA-Reasoner introduces an efficient Spatially-aware Grounding Adapter (SGA), which can achieve the more coherent end-to-end vision-language coordination.
 Below is the detailed design of GovLA-Reasoner.